paulpritchard68/Squirt/README.md

 # This Repository has moved #
-The current version of Squirt can noz be found at on Codeberg at [PaulPritchard/Squirt](https://codeberg.org/PaulPritchard/Squirt)
+The current version of Squirt can now be found at on Codeberg at [PaulPritchard/Squirt](https://codeberg.org/PaulPritchard/Squirt)